From Left to Right:

 While practicing medicine is very important to Dr. Marsh, her most cherished part of her life is her family.
 Her husband Trapper is an active part of Prairie Summit and both of her daughters, Peyton and Mackenzie, can be found frequently helping their mom treat patients and cuddling the clinic cats after school.
 In her free time, Dr. Marsh loves to be in the mountains hiking and hunting with her husband, running a few races, and watching her daughters grow up into amazing young women.

-My name is Lindsey Wilson and I am very excited to be a part of the Prairie Summit Veterinary Service team.
-Originally I am from Wisconsin, and graduated from the University of Wisconsin – River Falls with a Bachelor’s in Animal Science and an Agricultural Business minor.
-Initially I took a position in Wisconsin working for a large veterinary practice in their equine department as their Equine Breeding Manager.
-After working there for four years, I took an opportunity to move to Cody as an Assistant Equine Manager on a cutting horse operation.
-While working there, I discovered how much I love the mountains and the lifestyle of the West!
-After moving to Idaho briefly to work for a large veterinary medicine distribution company, I am thrilled to be back in Cody and working directly with animals while finishing up my Master’s Degree in Agricultural Business at Kansas State University.
+Originally from Wisconsin, Lindsey grew up working on a farm that raised and trained Quarter Horses.
+She furthered her education by graduating from the University of Wisconsin – River Falls with a Bachelor’s in Animal Science and an Agricultural Business minor in 2011.
+Upon graduation, she obtained an internship that resulted in a full time position as Equine Breeding Manager for a large veterinary clinic in Wisconsin their equine department for four years.
+Opportunity arose to move to Wyoming as an Assistant Equine Manager on a cutting horse operation, where she maintained their performance horses, foaled mares, and traveled to cuttings for three years.
+After moving to Idaho briefly to work for a large veterinary medicine distribution company, she moved back to Wyoming in 2018 to work for Dr. Marsh and complete a Master’s Degree in Agricultural Business at Kansas State University.

-My hobbies include running, kayaking, hiking and riding cutting horses.
-I also have two dogs: a three-legged Catahoula mix and a Heeler.
-I love being involved in making animals (and their owners) happy and healthy, and am blessed to be able to do this with such a great team at Prairie Summit.
+Lindsey’s hobbies include running, kayaking, hiking and riding cutting horses.
+She also has two dogs: a three-legged Catahoula mix and a Heeler.
+She feels passionate about making animals (and their owners) happy and healthy, and is proud to be at Prairie Summit.